kmcarter/redflannel-web/README.md

 ## About the design

 Material-UI and Stellar, the HTML5 template, are not compatible out of the box.
 For the most part, I attempted to strip out Stellar's layout and spacing styles and kept its typography and color palettes.
 In this way, Material-UI is responsible for the layout, but Stellar is responsible for the look-and-feel.
 Luckily, Stellar (and I believe most of HTML5Up's templates) come with a complete set of SASS stylesheets.
 I copied them all into the project, then began carefully eliminating styles I wouldn't need.
 This was a somewhat arduous process and required care, time, and SASS debugging.
 I'm sure there are some idiosyncracies that I've missed during this process.
+I chose to do it this way because I wanted some hands-on demo time with Material-UI since I am considering using it for another project.

 ## License